 Labour | - | £120.00 | ||

-08/2020 | Rear parcel shelf (repair) | - | - | The previous repair (05/2014) of the mounting area where the boot lid torsion bar clip mounts under the rear parcel shelf was failing.
+08/2020 | Rear parcel shelf (repair) | - | - | The previous repair during May 2014 of the mounting area where the boot lid torsion bar clip mounts under the rear parcel shelf was failing.
 This time I bolted in a new section of metal with holes drilled & filed in it for the torsion bar clip which was strengthened with small 90 degree brackets on both sides. |

-09/2020 | Rear balancer shaft drive gear housing gasket | 15114-PT0-003 | £7.30 | I had inspected the leaking area myself at home, now having visual access to the area with the covers removed.
+09/2020 | Rear balancer shaft drive gear case gasket | 15114-PT0-003 | £7.30 | I had inspected the leaking area myself at home, now having visual access to the area with the covers removed.
 After some research and a brief unscheduled inspection during July, the consensus was that it was probably the oil pump housing that was leaking at the top edge, so a range of seals were purchased in preparation for the oil pump housing to be resealed & refitted.
-However, once the car was in the workshop for the job to be done, it was believed that the oil pump housing was probably OK and that the rear balancer shaft drive gear housing was the likely source of the leak so we agreed that should be tackled instead.
+However, once the car was in the workshop for the job to be done, it was believed that the oil pump housing was probably OK and that the rear balancer shaft drive gear case was the likely source of the leak so we agreed that should be tackled instead.
 The part was removed, a new gasket fitted then refitted.
 The unused parts from the aborted job were paid for and supplied to me unused.
 Following this visit, I established that this did partly resolve the near-side oil leak.
-It was now reduced and more focal / less diffuse, indicating that the rear balancer shaft drive gear housing gasket must indeed have been leaking while there was an additional leak elsewhere. |
+It was now reduced and more focal / less diffuse, indicating that the rear balancer shaft drive gear case gasket must indeed have been leaking while there was an additional leak elsewhere. |

 Labour | - | £222.00 | ||